-STEP 1: Add the olive oil to the instant pot set to saute on normal heat.
-Then add the pulsed or diced carrot, celery, onion and minced garlic.
+STEP 1: Add the olive oil to the instant pot and set to saute on normal heat.
+Then add the pulsed or diced carrot, celery, onion, and minced garlic.
 Salt to taste, stir and Saute until all the vegetables have softened.
 You may need to set the instant pot to low heat.

 STEP 3: Place lid on the instant pot and set to sealing, set to pressure cook on low for 1 hour.
-Do a quick release after 1 hour and remove lid once all the pressure has released.
+Do a quick release after 1 hour and remove the lid once all the pressure has been released.

 👨🏻🍳 Recipe tips

 Top Tip: if you have a food processor it makes it much quicker to chop all the veggies and pulse the turkey.
-However, you can also chop by hand and cut the veggies into larger pieces to save on time.
+However, you can also chop by hand and cut the veggies into larger pieces to save time.
 I made this recipe twice and tried it both ways.

 Tip #2: If you are planning to freeze this soup, make sure to let it cool completely before freezing.